 Baking Certificate Weeknight

-Baking Certificate Weeknight course will commence on Thursday, 23rd April*.
+Baking Certificate Weeknight course will commence in July.

 Baking Certificate Weekend

-Baking Certificate Weekend intake will commence on Saturday, 25th April*.
+Baking Certificate Weekend intake will commence in July.

 Advanced Baking Certificate

-Advanced Baking Certificate intake will commence on Saturday, 25th April*.
+Advanced Baking Certificate intake will commence in July.

 HEALTH AND SAFETY